codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipelines.md

 max-width="80%"
 %}

 Currently Codefresh supports the automatic fetching of files or folders from another Git repository.
-To create an external resource click the *Add Resource* button and choose
+To create an external resource click the *Add Resource* button and choose:

 * The Git repository that contains the files/folder you wish to bring in the pipeline workspace
 * The branch from the Git repository that contains the files/folders you wish to bring in the pipeline workspace